Captain Cal: Road to Recovery

 Delivered in tonight's evening hours by the California Department of Fish & Wildlife, this little guy was found alone by Cal Fire firefighters in the Zogg fire.
 He will be living at Oakland Zoo’s Veterinary hospital temporarily while nurtured back to health by our Vet Staff.
 He was severely burned by the fires but is responding well to treatment and eating well.
 He is about 4-6 weeks old.
 Without a mother to teach him the ropes, he cannot return to the wild once he is healthy.
 Once he has recovered, he will move to a forever home at another suitable facility.

-VP of Animal Care Colleen Kinzley helps treat Captain Cal when he first arrived to our vet hospital.
+VP of Animal Care, Colleen Kinzley, helps treat Captain Cal when he first arrived at our Vet Hospital.